ALAMO GROUP, INC.

 The Committee shall perform any other activities consistent with this Charter, the Company’s Bylaws and governing laws as the Committee or the Board deems appropriate.

 IV.
 Performance Evaluation

-The Committee shall, on at least an annual basis, evaluate its performance under this Charter.
+The Committee shall, on an annual basis, evaluate its performance under this Charter.
 In conducting this review, the Committee shall evaluate whether this Charter appropriately addresses the matters that are or should be within its scope.